stormpath/stormpath-documentation/source/reference.rst

       * - ``apiKeys``
         - Link
         - N/A
-        - A collection of all the API Keys for this Application.
+        - A collection of all the :ref:`API Keys <ref-application-apikeys>` for this Application.

       * - ``verificationEmails``
         - Link
         - N/A
-        - The endpoint for Verification Emails for this Application.
+        - The endpoint for :ref:`Verification Emails <ref-verification-email>` for this Application.

       * - ``authTokens``
         - Link
         - N/A
-        - A collection of Auth Tokens for this Application.
+        - A collection of :ref:`Auth Tokens <ref-oauth-token>` for this Application.
 For more information, see :ref:`about-token-validation`.

       * - ``authorizedCallbackUris``
         - Array